-Protect and restore land (including acquisitions): \$5.3 million
+- Protect and restore land (including acquisitions): \$5.3 million

-• Taking care of Metro parks: \$5.1 million
+- Taking care of Metro parks: \$5.1 million

-• Local share: \$2.9 million
+- Local share: \$2.9 million

-Capital grants: \$337k
+- Capital grants: \$337k

-Walking and biking trails: \$374k
+- Walking and biking trails: \$374k

-• Large-scale community visions: \$43k
+- Large-scale community visions: \$43k

 The focus on bond refinement for six new program areas over the last year has meant that bond spending overall appears low.
 Additionally, there are many administrative costs Metro has had to incur to shape the programs.
-With little capital investment spent to date, the current administrative rate of 23 percent of total bond spending to date or \$4.17 million, is high.
+With little capital investment spent to date, the current administrative rate appears quite high.
+The current administrative costs are \$4.17 million, representing 23 percent over the life of the bond.

 As with other voter investments, administrative expenses tend to be highest in the first few years as new programs are being built.
-Once the programs are up and running, the administrative expenses as a percentage of total spending decrease significantly, before a small uptick in the last few years of the life of a bond measure.
+Once the programs are up and running, the administrative expenses decrease significantly, before a small uptick in the last few years of the life of the bond measure.
 We fully expect administrative expenses with the 2019 parks and nature bond measure to do the same.
-The 2006 natural areas bond measure's administrative cost was under 10 percent of total spending and staff are committed to ensuring that the 2019 parks and nature bond to be close to that over the life of this bond measure.
+The 2006 natural areas bond measure's administrative cost was under 10 percent and we expect the 2019 parks and nature bond measure to be close to that over the life of this bond measure.

-Here are some of the specific projects and programs that have received bond investment from spring 2020 to December 2021.
-Note: some of these projects have received funding from several funding sources including the 2006 Natural Areas Bond, 2019 Parks and Nature Bond, and the parks and nature local-option levy:
+Here are some of the specific projects and programs we've invested from 2020 to December 2021.
+Note: some of these projects have received funding from several funding sources including the 2006 Natural Areas Bond, 2019 Parks and Nature Bond, and the local-option levy:

-- Acquisition to protect key parcels from the Sandy River Gorge to the Dairy McKay Creeks bordering Hillsboro totaling \$2,699,500.
+- Acquisition to protect key parcels from the Sandy River Gorge on the east to the Dairy McKay Creeks on the west totaling \$ \$2,699,500.
 Most recently, Metro acquired two properties totaling 169 acres.
 Out at Killin Wetlands Nature Park, near Banks in Washington County, 52 acres were added to the natural area surrounding the park.
 And in the East Buttes area right on the Clackamas-Multnomah county line, 117 acres connect to the Sunshine Butte Natural Area.
-The property includes a hilltop where several small streams begin their way down to Johnson Creek.
-A complete list of all acquisition activities in this period can be found in the appendix on page 24. - Local share funds for Gresham's acquisition of the Shaull property: \$2.5 million. - Chehalem Ridge Nature Park, \$5.3 million: Chehalem Ridge Nature Park is just south of Forest Grove and is Metro's biggest park west of the Willamette River.
+The property includes a hilltop where several small streams begin their way down to Johnson Creek. - Local share funds for Gresham's acquisition of the Shaull property: \$2.5 million. - Chehalem Ridge Nature Park, \$5.3 million: Chehalem Ridge Nature Park is just south of Hillsboro and is Metro's biggest park west of the Willamette River.
 The park has 10 miles of trails for hiking, biking and horseback riding. - Newell Creek Canyon Nature Park, \$2.9 million: Newell Creek Canyon Nature Park, which is in the heart of Oregon City also opened in 2021.
-Newell Creek Canyon has 2.5 miles of hiking and walking trails and 2 miles of dedicated mountain biking trails. - Blue Lake Regional Park utilities and facilities improvements, \$337k: The money that has been spent at Blue Lake is only the start of improvements and renovations at this beloved park.
+Newell Creek Canyon has 2.5 miles of hiking and walking trails and 2 miles of dedicated mountain biking trails. - Blue Lake Regional Park utilities and facilities improvements, \$337k: The money we've spent at Blue Lake is only the start of improvements and renovations at this beloved park.
 The work so far has focused on connecting the park's water system to the City of Fairview.
-In December 2021, staff put out a request for proposals on a contract to demolish and replace several buildings at the park, which will set up for additional park improvements that community members will help identify. - Oxbow Regional Park health and safety improvements, \$296k: The biggest project so far at Oxbow is the replacement of a sanitation system.
+In December 2021, staff put out a request for proposals on a contract to demolish and replace several buildings at the park, which will set us up for additional park improvements that community members will help identify. - Oxbow Regional Park health and safety improvements, \$296k: The biggest project so far at Oxbow is the replacement of a sanitation system.